linked lists

 inserting after...

-cant insert, value not found
+can’t insert, value not found

 [H] None <- 8 <-> 7 <-> 14 <-> 6 <-> 12 <-> 5 <-> 10 <-> 9 <-> 20 <-> 15 -> None [T]